kalliope-project/kalliope_neuron_openweathermap/README.md

 ## Synopsis

-Retrieve the weather for today, tomorrow or a forecast for 5 days at a specific day of the week with the related data (humidity, temperature, etc ...) for a given location.
+Retrieve the weather for today, tomorrow or a forecast for 7 days for a specific day of the week with the related data (humidity, temperature, etc ...) for a given location.

 ## Installation
 ```